Deep Lens Survey

 Below is a nighttime image of the Blanco 4-m telescope dome at CTIO, one of the two telescopes used in the DLS.
 On the left the two closest galaxies to our own (the large and small Magellantic clouds) can be seen, and on the right is the disk of our Galaxy.
 Image credit: Roger Smith.

-Funding for the Deep Lens Survey has been provided by Lucent Technologies Bell Labs, UC Davis, and NSF grants AST 0441072 and AST 0134753.
+Funding for the Deep Lens Survey was provided by Lucent Technologies Bell Labs, UC Davis, and NSF grants AST 0441072 and AST 0134753.
 Analysis algorithm development has been funded partially by NSF grant AST 1108893 and the TABASGO Foundation.
 Observations were obtained at Cerro Tololo Inter-American Observatory and Kitt Peak National Observatory.
 CTIO and KPNO are divisions of NOIRlab, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation.